AnnaVargova/AutomationShield_wiki/HeatShield.md

 ## Circuit schematics

 The following figure shows the HeatShield electrical circuit diagram.
 It is a simple electrical circuit.
 The meaning of the individual parts of the circuit is given below.
 The scheme was designed in [DIPTrace](https://diptrace.com/) software (freeware version).
-You can download circuit schematics [here](https://github.com/richardsalini/HeatShield/files/1935400/HeatShield_Circuit.zip).
+You can download circuit schematics layout [here](https://github.com/richardsalini/HeatShield/files/1935400/HeatShield_Circuit.zip).

 ![scheme](https://user-images.githubusercontent.com/38358320/39093157-25df132e-461b-11e8-9a21-0880fe9cd45f.png)